Medical spa

 SkinPen microneedling offers professional acne scar removal while also supporting healthier skin without surgery or long recovery times.
 For many people, the marks left behind after breakouts become a constant reminder in the mirror and can quietly affect self-confidence.
 By creating precise microchannels in the skin, SkinPen encourages new collagen to form, helping the surface look smoother over time and fitting into a broader plan for skin and overall wellness.

 At AgeRejuvenation, microneedling is not treated as a quick fix.
 Each plan is built around your skin history, health, and long-term goals so that every session has a clear purpose and works in harmony with the rest of your care.
+To understand how this fits within our full menu of aesthetic and skin rejuvenation treatments, it helps to first see how the device actually works.

-What Happens During a SkinPen Session
+What Happens During a SkinPen Session?

 In some cases, platelet-rich plasma (PRP) or a targeted serum such as Vitti Pure may be added on the surface to further support healing and radiance.
 After the session, most people notice temporary redness and a warm, tight feeling that usually settles within a day or two with simple aftercare and sun protection.

-How Microneedling Encourages New Collagen
+How Does Microneedling Encourage New Collagen?

+Platelets move into the area and release growth factors that activate fibroblasts, the cells that build collagen and elastin.
 As that support network thickens, depressed acne scars can appear less deep, and the skin surface can look smoother and more even.
 Results build over time, which is why SkinPen microneedling is usually done in a series of sessions, often three to six, spaced several weeks apart.
 You may notice early changes in texture and tone, while full results continue to develop for months as collagen remodeling continues.

-Types of Acne Scars That May Respond
+Which Types of Acne Scars Respond to Microneedling?

 • Ice pick scars that look like small, deep pinpoints.